 When summarizing fiction, keep it as simple as that – problem and solution.

 3rd, 4th, and 5th-grade students will easily understand this concept.
 With a little practice, they grasp it quite well!

 After mastering this secret, take your students to the next level by Getting Detailed.

 Secret #2: Scaffold Your Summarizing Questions

-Use teaching resources that break summarizing into its component parts.
-This guides students along the right path of thinking.
+Use teaching resources that break summaries into their component parts.
+These types of resources guide students along the right path of thinking.